Your cart is empty.

 Employers now have a legal responsibility – called Positive Duty – to proactively ensure their workplaces are safe places to work, free from sexual harassment, discrimination and unlawful conduct.
 The blanket use of NDAs in sexual harassment matters could prevent workplaces from meeting their Positive Duty obligations.

-Alongside other recent beneficial changes to laws to combat sexual harassment in Australian workplaces, NDAs need to be regulated and restricted.
+Alongside recent beneficial changes to Australian laws to combat sexual harassment in Australian workplaces, such as Positive Duty, NDAs need to be regulated and restricted.
 We have the opportunity to do this in South Australia.

 The Working Women’s Centre SA is calling on the South Australian Government to legislate to restrict and regulate the application of NDAs in our state, so that their overuse and misuse is stopped.